shawjitesh/LeetCode75/README.md

 - **Difficulty**: Medium
 - **Note**: Efficient recursive backtracking solution that systematically explores all possible letter combinations using the classic choose-explore-unchoose pattern

+### Trie Problems
+#### 1. Implement Trie (Prefix Tree)
+- **Problem**: Implement a Trie data structure that supports inserting, searching, and checking if a string starts with a given prefix
+- **Approach**: Tree data structure with nodes containing arrays of child nodes (one for each letter) and an end-of-word flag
+- **Time Complexity**: O(m) for insert, search, and startsWith - where m is the length of the word/prefix
+- **Space Complexity**: O(ALPHABET_SIZE × N × M) - where N is the number of words and M is the average length of words
+- **Difficulty**: Medium
+- **Note**: Efficient prefix tree implementation with separate TrieNode class.
+Supports applications like autocomplete, spell checking, and prefix matching.
+Each node contains 26 children (for lowercase letters a-z) and a boolean flag indicating end of word.

+#### 2. Search Suggestions System
+- **Problem**: Design a system that suggests at most three product names from products after each character of searchWord is typed.
+Suggested products should have common prefix with searchWord.
+- **Approach**: Build a Trie from products, then for each prefix of searchWord, perform DFS in lexicographical order to collect up to 3 suggestions
+- **Time Complexity**: O(N × M + S × (M + K)) - where N is number of products, M is average length, S is searchWord length, K is limited to 3
+- **Space Complexity**: O(N × M) - for the trie structure
+- **Difficulty**: Medium
+- **Note**: Efficient Trie-based solution that builds a prefix tree from products and uses DFS traversal in alphabetical order to find lexicographically smallest suggestions.
+Stops early after collecting 3 suggestions for optimal performance.

 ## 📚 Good to Know

 ### Project Structure